clampz/ocr_project/README.md

 there you can change the inputs to the neural network in the *params* subfolder.
 I named my params file params.dat, so I run my neural net back propagation by typing the following in the command line
 ```
-python main.py params.dat
+python main.py -t params.dat
 ```
-i plan to implement a way to just run a saved neural net soon.
+Implementing a way to run the neural net now

 the following sources are the inspiration for the code i've written and the resources that i used to understand